ocf/ocfstatic/README.md

 A whole set of reasons, primarily being:

 - The site could look better, opstaff even suggested a new look
-- The site sucks on mobile.
+- The site (kinda) sucks on mobile.
 - Django templating is hard to maintain.
 - Tied ocfweb and documentation together in one repository.
 - You cannot search the documentation.